wuyaheng/readme-generator/README.md

-# Employee Directory
+# Weather Forecast

 ## Description
-Employee Directory is a simple React application that lists the name, phone, email, and location of 200 employees and allows users to filter employees’ info by either name or location.
-Employee information is fetched through a random user API.
+Weather Forecast is a small application that displays today’s and the next five days' weather condition of a city entered by the user.

 ## Table of Contents